 - Feline Leukemia Virus (FeLV)

-Do not underestimate the importance of taking your pet to the veterinarian for regular wellness examinations.
-These regular examinations will help your pet live a longer and healthier life.
+Do not underestimate the importance of taking your pet to the veterinarian for regular wellness examinations – we are here to help your pet live a longer and healthier life.